Stienvdh/USBtin_demo/README.md

 =========

-USBtinLibDemo is an example Java minimal application which shows how to use USBtinLib, the Java Library for USBtin.
-USBtin is an USB to CAN interace (http://www.fischl.de/usbtin/).
+USBtinLibDemo is an example Java minimal application which shows how to use USBtinLib, the Java Library for USBtin.USBtin.
+USBtin.USBtin is an USB to CAN interace (http://www.fischl.de/usbtin/).

 Build and run